- Full Time Position

 - Undertake and participate in regular evaluations of the service and take part in annual appraisals and team planning days

 - Undertake specific task allocated by your Team Leader relating to promotion of the service and the enhancement of the partnership between the team and key stakeholders

 - Understanding of and capacity to implement EEO, WH&S, ethical practice and principles of a culturally diverse society

 - Comply with all SCMSAC Policies and Procedures

-- Other duties as reasonably directed by the CEO, Senior Manager or Supervisor
+- Other duties as reasonably directed by the CEO, Executive Officer, Manager or delegate

 REQUIREMENTS FOR ALL VACANCIES